HariPriya-hub01/Coffee-House---Frontend-project/README.md

 ## 📜 License

 This project is for personal/educational use.
 Feel free to fork, modify, or showcase in your portfolio!
-Please have a look at MIT license for more info.
+Check MIT license for more info.

 ---